nosense-but-fun/key-eye-moon-oil/docs/ai_assistant_guide.md

 ## Remember

-When working with KEMO, the primary objective is to maintain the irreverent chaos while still providing functionality.
+When working with Eyro, the primary objective is to maintain the irreverent chaos while still providing functionality.
 As the documentation states: "Taking this project seriously is your first mistake."